 To begin the process of becoming a Certified Official, applicants must complete the Level 1 Officials Clinic, assist at meets throughout the season and submit the online Level 1 Upgrade Form.
-Applications to upgrade are due on March 31st of each year.
 The BCSSA ODC administers upgrades to Level 1.

 Upgrading to Level 2

 To upgrade to Level 2, applicants must complete the Level 2 Officials Clinic (specific to the position), officiate at meets throughout the season and submit the Level 2 Upgrade form.
-Applications to upgrade are due on March 31st of each year.
+Officials evaluation forms are available here.
 The BCSSA ODC administers upgrades to Level 2.